Space Launch System - SLS

 The Boeing Co. of Huntsville, AL, is developing the SLS core stage, including its avionics.
 Towering over 200 feet tall with a diameter of 27.5 feet, the core stage will store cryogenic liquid hydrogen and liquid oxygen that will feed the RS-25 engines for the SLS.
 The stage is being built at NASA’s Michoud Assembly Facility in New Orleans with state-of-the-art manufacturing equipment.
 Flight computer hardware and battery unit development are under way.
 The SLS core stage will get its power from four RS-25 engines — former space shuttle main engines built by Pratt & Whitney Rocketdyne of Canoga Park, Calif.
 The SLS Program has an inventory of 15 RS-25 flight engines, which operated with 100 percent mission success during 135 space shuttle missions.

-A pair of five-segment solid rocket boosters will be used for the first two, 70-metric-ton-flights of the SLS.
-The prime contractor for the boosters — ATK of Brigham City, Utah — has begun processing its first SLS hardware components in preparation for the initial qualification test planned for spring 2013.
+A pair of five-segment solid rocket boosters would be used for the first two, 70-metric-ton-flights of the SLS.
+The prime contractor for the boosters — ATK of Brigham City, Utah — began processing its first SLS hardware components in preparation for the initial qualification test planned for spring 2013.

 An interim cryogenic propulsion stage would be used on the first two flights of the SLS, based on Boeing’s Delta Cryogenic Second Stage used on the Delta IV family of launch vehicles.
 The interim cryogenic propulsion stage will boost the Orion spacecraft to the correct altitude and trajectory needed to send the spacecraft around the moon in order to check out vital systems during the initial test flights.
 The 130-metric-ton-SLS will include an upper stage to provide additional power needed to travel to deep space.
 The upper stage, built by Boeing, will share common attributes with the core stage such as its outer diameter, material composition, subsystem components and tooling to save cost and design time.

 The first SLS mission — Exploration Mission 1 — will launch an Orion spacecraft with no crew to demonstrate the integrated system performance of the SLS rocket and spacecraft prior to a crewed flight.
-The second SLS mission, Exploration Mission 2, is targeted for 2021 and will launch Orion and a crew of up to four American astronauts.
+The second SLS mission, Exploration Mission 2, was targeted for 2021 and would launch Orion and a crew of up to four American astronauts.

 NASA Associate Administrator for Human Exploration and Operations William Gerstenmaier said 10 December 2014 that NASA pushed back its Space Launch System (SLS) first launch goal to roughly June 2018 from its previous estimate of December 2017.